Fort Boettcher |

 (1858 - 1883), Fort Garland

 A Federal post that replaced Fort Massachusetts.
 Its purpose was to protect settlers and roads from Ute and Apache raiders.
 The fort was abandoned and the troops transferred to Fort Lewis (2).
 The current fort is a partial reconstruction.
 The museum is operated by the Colorado Historical Society, and includes six of the original buildings.
 Two monuments (1930, 1949) are on site.

 (1852 - 1858), near Fort Garland

-A Federal post built on Ute Creek for protection of the settlers against Utes and Apaches.
-Replaced by Fort Garland, located six miles south, due to unhealthful conditions.
+A Federal log stockade built on Ute Creek for protection of the settlers against Utes and Apaches.
+Replaced by Fort Garland, located six miles south-southeast, due to unhealthful conditions.
+Site excavated in 1968.

 (1807), near Sanford

 A reconstructed 36-foot square log stockade where Lt.
 Zebulon Pike and his men were captured by the Spanish in February 1807.
 Pike did not realize they were actually in Spanish territory.
 This is the first documented American-flagged fort in the state.
 Actual site located five miles north of town, operated by the Colorado Historical Society in conjunction with Fort Garland.
-Monument (1936) at site.
+A monument (1936) is at the site.

 Frémont's Christmas Camp